joos-too/netflixViewingHistory/README.md

-Jupyter Notebook for Analysing a NetflixViewingHistory File
+Jupyter Notebook for Analysing a NetflixViewingHistory.csv File